 - Editorial guidance on two packets of writing with edit notes.

 - Monthly phone conference.

 - Weekly email check-ins.

 And, of course, one encouraging, tenacious, problem-solving, and dedicated editor who can help guide you to writing your very best book.
-The most recent run of Book Beast started in September 2018 and filled up quickly.
-I plan to offer it again next year.
-If you’d like to be notified when it becomes available, sign up here.
+The next run of Book Beast starts in June 2019 and is limited to five spaces.
+If you’d like to learn more about it, go here.

 A one-on-one program to help you navigate your way through your book.